fac-members/fac-slides/src/slides/term-3/welcome-talk/index.md

 ## 2021

 - We register as an apprenticeship training provider
-- Neville joins FAC21 🎯
+- Neville completes the course as part of FAC21 🚀
 - FAC22 complete the first iteration of our Skills Bootcamp

 ---

 ## 2022

+- Ivan, Sara, John, and Neville join the team 🎉
-- FAC25 complete the Skills Bootcamp and **begin the full-time programme!** 🎉
+- FAC26 complete the Skills Bootcamp 🌱

+---

+## 2023

+- FAC26 complete begin the full-time programme! 🚀

 ---